Can Costco Travel Really Save You on Your Next Disney Trip?

 Should You Book Disney Through Costco?

-Costco Travel CAN save you money on Disney vacations—often $300-$1,000 compared to booking components separately at full price.
+Costco Travel can save you money on Disney vacations, often $300-$1,000 compared to booking things separately at full price.
 The savings are real, especially if you're an Executive member earning that 2% reward and you're booking during a time when Disney isn't running major promotions.
+This will change depending on when your trip is and when you plan on booking.

 However, those savings come with significant trade-offs.
 You're giving up flexibility, locking in your price without the ability to apply future Disney discounts, putting more money down upfront, and dealing with stricter cancellation policies.
 You're also not getting the personalized service and expert knowledge that a specialized Disney travel agent provides, for the exact same price!